JS-Koning/aurora_borealis_clone/journal.md

 ## Week 2
 1. Answer on feedback on last week's progress update:
     - I'm confused about some of your remarks: once you say "beta particles behave as expected" and then "beta particles have a bug".
 What is true?
-        - Both are true; we can see that the beta particles (electrons) follow a spiralling trajectory around magnetic field lines
+        - Both are true; we can see that the beta particles (electrons) follow a spiralling trajectory around magnetic field lines (so they behave as expected)
         - However, the 'bug' is that the particles did not seem to reach the Earth (unstable trajectories) due to the low resolution in time-steps (dt).
         - We fixed this 'bug' by increasing the resolution of time-steps (dt).
         - It was not entirely a 'bug' however, since a lower resolution in time-steps would lead to more unstable trajectories; therefore, these particles would (possibly) never be able to reach close to the Earth.